quantom-collab/tmd/sidis/docs/fit_fnp_synthetic.md

 2. **Nuclear Targets**: Validation with realistic nuclear TMD modifications
 3. **Systematic Uncertainties**: Gradient-based uncertainty propagation
 4. **Scale Variations**: Differentiable scale variation for theoretical uncertainties
+5. **Cross-Validation**: Multiple kinematic region validation

-The `fit_fnp_synthetic.py` script thus serves as a crucial validation tool that bridges the gap between theoretical TMD physics and practical machine learning optimization, ensuring that our parameter extraction methods are both scientifically sound and computationally robust.
+The `fit_fnp_synthetic.py` script now serves as a robust, requirement-enforced validation tool that ensures both the computing environment and the TMD physics implementation are ready for production parameter fitting.
+By requiring Python 3.10 and the full dependency stack, it guarantees that validation results are directly applicable to real experimental data analysis.